PHYSIOLOGY OF PLANT MOVEMENTS

 Protoplasm is not a static fluid.
 With all its complicated structures the entire protoplasmic fluid is in constant sweeping motions.
 These streaming movements can be observed under high resolution light microscopes.
 For example, in the cells of staminal hairs of tradescantia, the streaming is localized and in each of these areas the direction is clockwise or anticlockwise.
 Tiny particulates are seen swept along with the stream in a particular direction and particular directed path.
 Such compartmentalized movements are known as Cyclosis.
 But in Elodea and other plants, the protoplasm shows uniform movement, but in one direction.
 One can observe chloroplasts movement along the cytoplasmic streaming.
 Such movements are called Rotational Movements.

-Protoplasmic streaming is due to the activity of contractile proteins found associated with other microtubule network found within the cytoplasm.
+Protoplasmic streaming is due to the activity of contractile proteins (Actin-Myosin) found associated with other microtubule but microtubules provide direction and actin-myosin network within the cytoplasm is responsible for movement.
+Charal cells are useful for they show unidirectional flow; at periphery the movement is fast than towards the vacuole.
 It is an active process microtubules play an important role in such intra cellular movements.
 These structural elements contain motor proteins and they perform the movements.
+The bulk of endoplasm and cell sap move passively.
+The rate of streaming was found to be 100um/sec.
+Active protoplasmic streaming has been observed in developing pollen tubes.
+Cytoplasmic organelles enmeshed in ER display Brownian movement while streaming.
+The ER membranes slide along Actin fibers.
 The energy required for this process is derived from ATP molecules.
 These movements help in the even distribution of chemical components.
 And the protoplasmic movement across the plasmodesmata brings about the transportation of materials from one cell to another.
-Auxin has been found to accelerate the rate of protoplasmic movements.
+Auxin has been found to accelerate the rate of protoplasmic streaming.
 Addition of colchicine and cytochalasin B totally inhibits the movement, thereby indicating the involvement of microtubules and microfilaments.
 Respiratory poisons like DPN, KCN, also inhibit the movement, thus suggesting that these are active movements.
 Even amoebae show such movements.
 For that matter all living cells exhibit autonomous movements.

 Thermotactic: Again lower organisms sense the temperature and move towards the compatible temperature or move away if the temperature is incompatible.
 Sensing the change in the temperature by the plants is autonomic but the cells always show directional movements.